oddballteam/challenges/address-book/README.md

 ![](mockups/expanded.png)

-Searching the address book, **note** this is not just a client side filter but isntead needs to hit the db
+Searching the address book,

 ![](mockups/Searching.png)

+ **note** this is not just a client side filter but instead needs to hit the db

 ## Tips and Tricks